+Dear Parent/Carer,

-Foreword Dear Parent/Carer, I am delighted that you are considering sending your son/daughter to Cleveden Secondary School.
-Cleveden Secondary serves a very diverse set of local communities within the north west of Glasgow.
-We are very proud of our school and I hope that this handbook give you a flavour of life at Cleveden.
-Our door is always open and we are happy to arrange for you to see the school.
+I am delighted that you are considering sending your son/daughter to Cleveden Secondary School.
+Cleveden Secondary serves very vibrant and diverse local communities within the north west of Glasgow.
+We are a true comprehensive and inclusive school comprising of young people from a variety of backgrounds.
+We are very proud of our school and of our amazing young people as they grow and develop.
+I hope that this handbook provides a flavour of life at Cleveden.
+Our door is always open and we are happy to arrange for you to visit the school.

 Please do not hesitate to contact the school or visit our website if you need more information.

-Claire Wilson Head Teacher Cleveden Secondary School 42 Cleveden Road Glasgow G12 OJW Tel: 0141 582 0060 Fax; 0141 582 0061 Email: headteacher@cleveden-sec.glasgow.sch.uk Website address: www.clevedensecondary.com
+Claire Wilson Head Teacher

+Cleveden Secondary School 42 Cleveden Road Glasgow G12 OJW

+Tel: 0141 582 0060 Fax; 0141 582 0061

+Email: headteacher@cleveden-sec.glasgow.sch.uk Website address: www.clevedensecondary.com

 Aims of the School

 Learning

 We seek to be, in the fullest sense, a place of learning.
-We try to ensure, by the design and structure of our curriculum and courses, that all young people learn the facts, the techniques and the skills necessary to equip them for their lives after school.
+We try to ensure, by the design and structure of our curriculum and courses, that all young people learn the facts, the techniques and the skills necessary to equip them for their lives beyond school.
 We intend, also, that they should learn about themselves and their fellow citizens, about how to learn, and about the importance of continuing to learn now and in the future.